The view looking down at Angels Landing inside Zion Canyon.

 Looking out onto the Bryce Canyon hoodoos on our zion to bryce canyon adventure.

-FAQ: Zion to Bryce Canyon
+FAQ: Guide to Your 5-Day Zion and Bryce Canyon Itinerary

 Can you see Zion and Bryce in one day?

 You can do Zion to Bryce Canyon in a day, but you’ll be tight on time if you don’t go during the long summer months.
-So I would recommend getting an early start and briefly checking out Canyon Overlook Trail or hiking in the Narrows.
+So, I would recommend getting an early start and briefly checking out Canyon Overlook Trail or hiking in the Narrows.

 Should I spend more time in Zion or Bryce?